-As of 2018, it is estimated that 20% of the total workforce are lone workers.
-When considering those who work alone for some of their working days, this figure is likely to be considerably higher.
+As of 2018, it is estimated that 20% of the total working population in the UK are lone workers.
+When considering those who work alone for part of their working days, this figure is likely to be considerably higher.
 Due to the nature of their positions, lone workers are often exposed to isolated working environments which can potentially have a huge toll on their mental health and overall well being.
 Whilst people working in larger teams have more access to support networks and camaraderie, lone workers will spend long periods of time without any social interaction and this perpetuates a sense of loneliness and isolation.

 According to research commissioned by EE and the Suzy Lamplugh Trust, 49% of people admitted they’ve felt uncomfortable whilst working alone but despite this, they also felt unable to act or seek help.
 Unlike employees who work within a collaborative environment, lone workers are considerably more vulnerable to external threats and this coupled with a lack of community or support can contribute to workers feeling down and depressed.